keesiemeijer/related-posts-by-taxonomy/readme.txt

 Posts with the **most terms in common** will display at the top!

 This plugin is capable of finding related posts in multiple **taxonomies** and **post types**.
 Include or exclude terms from the search for related posts.
-Change the look and feel by using your own templates in your (child) theme.
+Change the look and feel by using your own templates in a (child) theme.

 [plugin documentation](http://keesiemeijer.wordpress.com/related-posts-by-taxonomy/)